sbuse/xurich_dme/README.txt

-Here i put a few files of my master thesis.
+In this directory i put a few files of my master thesis "Dark Matter Electron Scattering with Xurich II" that i completed in Oktober 2021 for demonstration purposes.
 Simon 20.12.21